nicholas-long/environment/zet/20230930224454/README.md

 # problems encountered with zkvr while testing this environment

-- [ ] cannot edit a file within a nested directory
+- [x] cannot edit a file within a nested directory
   - [20230929145418](/zet/20230929145418/README.md) fsdb project - file based database for partitioning and event sourced data
+  - fixed this with a find command instead of ls the zet directory in zkvr graphbrowser

 ```
 ```